Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 Is there a bank on campus?
 What about an ATM machine?

-There is an ATM machine located on campus at The Gathering Place and at Chlapaty Café.
+There are two ATM machines located on campus — one is in the Library and the other is in the DBRC.
 Marietta has several banks within a five-minute walking distance from campus.

-Will my parents know about any discipline situations?
+Will my parents know about any disciplinary situations?

-Under our Parental Notification policy, parents of dependent students will be notified about behavioral problems upon serious violation of the College Creed or College Housing Policy.
-Your parents will be notified immediately if you are at risk of being removed from College Housing or from the College.
-The Dean of Student Life reserves the right to notify parents at any time when in the best interest of the student.
+Under our Parental Notification policy, parents of dependent students will be notified about behavioral problems upon serious violation of the College’s Student Code of Conduct or College Housing Policy.
+The Office of Student Life reserves the right to notify parents at any time when in the best interest of the student.

 Family weekend is usually in the early Fall.
-Check the Event Calendar for details and this year's schedule.
+Learn more about the details and this year's schedule.

 How safe is the campus?

-Marietta is a small community, our students feel very safe even at night.
+Marietta is a small community, our students feel very safe 24/7.
 For more information, visit the Safety & Well-being section of the website.
-In addition, the MCPD makes available information on Campus crime statistics.
+In addition, the Marietta College Police Department makes available information on Campus crime statistics.

 When do we get our email addresses?